 - 1 lb. ground beef

 - 1 cup long-grain white rice, soaked in cool water for 10 minutes, then drained

 - 1 tbsp. extra virgin olive oil

-- In a large bowl, Combine the ground beef, rice, allspice, 1⁄2 cup water, and 1 tablespoon. of salt in a large bowl.
+To a large bowl, add the ground beef, rice, allspice, 1⁄2 cup water, and 1 tablespoon of salt.
 Mix well.
 Drain apricots and set aside.

-- Preheat oven to 350°.
-Pour the tamarind mixture over grape leaves (the liquid should just cover them), then place the pot on the stove over medium high heat.
-When the liquid comes up to a simmer, cover, reduce to low heat and simmer slowly for 45 minutes.
-Transfer the baking dish to the oven and continue cooking until the liquid has reduced by two thirds and the rice and meat are fully cooked, 45 minutes more.
+Preheat the oven to 350°F. Pour the tamarind mixture over grape leaves (the liquid should just cover them), then place the pot on the stove over medium high heat.
+When the liquid comes up to a simmer, cover, lower heat to low, and simmer for 45 minutes.
+Transfer to the oven and continue cooking until the liquid has reduced by two thirds and the rice and meat are fully cooked, 45 minutes more.
 Serve the dolmas warm, moistened with cooking juices, as an appetizer or as a side dish.